Skip to Content

 What if you miss this step?

 If you fail to properly perform an inspection beforehand, it can work against you since it might be too late to mention these damages and have them fixed once you sign any documents with your landlord.
-For instance, if you mention these defects in advance to the landlord, then it proves that you were not the one who caused them, easing the process later on for a return on your security deposit and for easy resolution on the situation.
+For instance, if you mention these defects in advance to the landlord, then it proves that you were not the one who caused them, easing the process later on for a return on your security deposit and for easy resolution of the situation.

 2. Know What’s Included in the Rent